 The only event that tallied with the Zodiac's claim was the murder of police officer Sgt Richard P. Radetich (25), on June 19th at 5.25 am, who was gunned down by three shots from a .38 caliber revolver at point blank range through the driver side window of his vehicle, while in the process of serving a parking ticket.
 He was sat in his police car near 643 Waller Street, San Francisco, in the Lower Haight District and subsequently died 15 hours later.
 Local residents heard a vehicle speeding away from the scene, but the number of assailants involved is unknown.
 Not far from the crime scene a gas station attendant recalled seeing a white Cadillac racing down Oak Street and entering Divisadero Street only 0.3 miles from the murder scene.
-His murder shocked the community, as he left behind a wife, Nancy and an eight month old daughter Janine.
+His murder shocked the community, as he left behind a wife, Nancy, and his eight month old daughter Janine.
 See crime bulletin below right.

 In 2007 the San Francisco Office of the Mayor offered a $100,000 reward for any information leading to a successful arrest in the Radetich murder.

 The 'Button' letter also contained a cipher, the fourth and final cipher by the killer, that still remains unsolved to this day.
 The Zodiac also included a map of 'San Francisco and Vicinity', both of which allied together were to reveal a bomb buried at a specific location.
 However, no bomb was never found, if indeed it was ever laid.
 Phillips 66 Road Map of the San Francisco Bay Area